cloneiq/MLDNet/README.md

 or
 python test.py
 ```

+## Pre-computed maps
+They can be found in [Google Drive](https://drive.google.com/drive/folders/1dhHpXMBQRjxARhHEHLRaLpLwIlJT9YE6?usp=drive_link).

 ##  License
 The source code is free for research and education use only.
 Any commercial use should get formal permission first.